Lakes and Beaches Near Cincinnati

 Cowan Lake State Park

-IMPORTANT: This beach is Carry In/ Carry Out, which means no trash cans are available.
+IMPORTANT: This beach is Carry In/ Carry Out, so no trash cans are available.
 Please bring your own trash bags and take your trash with you.

-The lake offers boating, with it being quite popular for kayaks and canoes.
-Fishing is a popular sport with many great spots along the lake’s edge to set up.
-There are also over 8 miles of hiking which yields scenic views of Cowan Lake.
+The lake offers boating, which is quite popular for kayaks and canoes.
+Fishing is a popular sport with many great spots to set up along the lake’s edge.
+There are also over 8 miles of hiking, which yields scenic views of Cowan Lake.

 Indian Lake State Park